How to prepare for a long trip blog photo

 One of the things that I always pack on a long trip is a water bottle.

-I especially like this type of travel water bottle because it folds up so small and compact.
+I especially like the type of travel water bottle that folds up so small and compact.
 It’s ‘squishable’, and doesn’t take up too much space in your bag.
 This one actually comes in a bunch of different colours too!

 Even more important, it’s not heavy, so it’s not taking up weight in your luggage or in your bag on your shoulder.